Wolfgang Amadeus Mozart: 1777–1778: Journey to Paris

-Mozart became acquainted with members of the famous orchestra in Mannheim, the best in Europe at the time.
+Mozart and his mother reached Mannheim on 30 October.
+There, Mozart became acquainted with members of the famous orchestra in Mannheim, the best in Europe at the time.
 He also fell in love with Aloysia Weber, one of four daughters of a musical family.
 There were prospects of employment in Mannheim, but they came to nothing, and Mozart left for Paris on 14 March 1778 to continue his search.
 One of his letters from Paris hints at a possible post as an organist at Versailles, but Mozart was not interested in such an appointment.
 He fell into debt and took to pawning valuables.
 The nadir of the visit occurred when Mozart's mother was taken ill and died on 3 July 1778.
 There had been delays in calling a doctor—probably, according to Halliwell, because of a lack of funds.
 Mozart stayed with Melchior Grimm at Marquise d'Épinay's residence, 5 rue de la Chaussée-d'Antin.

 While Mozart was in Paris, his father was pursuing opportunities of employment for him in Salzburg.
 With the support of the local nobility, Mozart was offered a post as court organist and concertmaster.
 The annual salary was 450 florins, but he was reluctant to accept.
 By that time, relations between Grimm and Mozart had cooled, and Mozart moved out.
 After leaving Paris in September 1778 for Strasbourg, he lingered in Mannheim and Munich, still hoping to obtain an appointment outside Salzburg.
 In Munich, he again encountered Aloysia, now a very successful singer, but she was no longer interested in him.
 Mozart finally returned to Salzburg on 15 January 1779 and took up his new appointment, but his discontent with Salzburg remained undiminished.

-Among the better-known works which Mozart wrote on the Paris journey are the A minor piano sonata, K. 310/300d, the "Paris" Symphony (No. 31), which were performed in Paris on 12 and 18 June 1778; and the Concerto for Flute and Harp in C major, K. 299/297c.
+Among the better-known works which Mozart wrote on the Paris journey are the Piano Sonata No. 8, K. 310/300d, the Symphony No. 31 (Paris), which were performed in Paris on 12 and 18 June 1778; and the Concerto for Flute and Harp in C major, K. 299/297c.

+In February 2026, a 44-page manuscript by Mozart was discovered at the Bibliothèque nationale de France, the institution with the second-largest collection of Mozart's manuscripts.
+The manuscript contains composition exercises and seven pieces for flute and harp, probably in relation to Mozart's lessons to Marie-Louise-Philippine (1759–1796), daughter of Adrien-Louis de Bonnières.
+The pieces were premiered on 21 June and excerpts were broadcast the next day.